Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Problem Formulation

 We consider the optimal trajectory generation for a nonlinear dynamical system over a discretized time horizon $t_0, \dots, t_N$ with step size $\Delta t$.
 Let $\mathbfit{x} = \{x_0, \dots, x_N\}$ and $\mathbfit{u} = \{u_0, \dots, u_{N-1}\}$ denote the state and control sequences, where $x_i \in \mathbb{R}^{n_x}$ and $u_i \in \mathbb{R}^{n_u}$.
 The discrete-time \ac{ocp} is formulated as:

 Here, $\phi(\cdot)$ and $\ell(\cdot)$ define the terminal and running costs. \cref{eq:dynamics} represents the nonlinear system dynamics integrated over $\Delta t$ (e.g., via 4th-order Runge-Kutta).
-The boundary conditions \cref{eq:boundary} enforce the initial state $x_{\text{init}}$ and a partial terminal state $x_{\text{target}}$, mapped by a constant selection matrix $S$ to constrain only specific components (e.g., position for a rocket landing).
+The boundary conditions \cref{eq:boundary} enforce the initial state $x_{\text{init}}$ and a partial terminal state $x_{\text{target}}$, mapped by a constant selection matrix $S$ to constrain only specific components.

 Finally, \cref{eq:constraints} restricts the states and controls to admissible closed convex sets $\mathcal{X}_i$ and $\mathcal{U}_i$.
 We assume these sets are ``prox-friendly,'' meaning they admit computationally cheap analytical projections.
 Typical examples include box constraints (e.g., joint limits handled via element-wise clamping) and norm constraints (e.g., maximum thrust bounds handled via vector scaling).
 Because these projection operations require no iterative sub-routines, they are ideally suited for massive GPU parallelization.